Fallen trees and Scowls at Puzzlewood, Forest of Dean, UK

 Muddy Steps between rocks, Exploring Puzzlewood, Coleford, UK

-Once we’d completed the forest trail, we decided we’d loved it so much we wanted to go back round again.
-The trail has several junctions where you choose between 2 options, such as the low bridge or high bridge.
-We wanted to see what you’d see if we chose the other option.
+Once we’d completed the forest trail, we loved it so much we wanted to go back round again.
+It is only short, but has several routes, so we went back and crossed the other bridge.

 A visit to Puzzlewood is one of the best family days out in the Forest of Dean.
 And it’s not just for children.
 Whether you love a walk, stunning natural scenery, or fantasy films, Puzzlewood is worth a visit whatever your age.
 It definitely gets our vote!